henryseg/non-euclidean_VR/doc/tutorials/gettingStarted.md

 scene.add(light, ball);
 ```

-# Step 4 Render the scene.
+# Step 4 Rendering the scene.

 Before rendering the scene, we need to build the underlying shader.
 This is done as follows